 If you came across a railway line in New Zealand during 1920, you could safely assume a train that carried passengers would come along sooner or later.
 Today?
 If you are beyond the suburban zones of Wellington and Auckland, even if you stumble upon a working railway the odds are that it does not have a regular passenger service.
 Where did all the trains go?

 I have teamed up with mapmaker extraordinaire Sam van der Weerden (visit his website) to explain what happened with images and words.
-Our book is titled Can’t Get There from Here: New Zealand’s Shrinking Passenger Rail Network, 1920–2020 and Otago University Press will release it in September 2021.
+Our book is titled Can’t Get There from Here: New Zealand Passenger Rail Since 1920 and Otago University Press will release it in September 2021.
+The proofs look stunning!

 New Zealand’s railway network was a common carrier in 1920.
 It carried all passengers and goods offering.
 The problem was, on most rural lines, trains were slow “mixed” services: they carried passengers and goods together, with lengthy shunting at stations along the way.
 The rise of the motorcar meant that rail retreated from the countryside.
 But this did not need to mean the demise of most of the network: during the 1940s, the intercity and long-distance network reached its maximum extent.
 Buller, Gisborne, and Marlborough, for so long isolated from the nation, now enjoyed rail connections to major cities.

 This story need not be a negative one.
 Today, we need rail more than ever to provide modal choice, end car dependency, and mitigate the effects of climate change.
-Our final chapter sketches a new vision for rail in New Zealand.
+Our book not only traces the reasons for the shrinking of the passenger rail network but also provides a new vision for rail in New Zealand.
 From suburbs to regional towns, there are great possibilities that can maximise New Zealand’s clean energy potential.
 Soon, perhaps, we might again be able to get there from here.

-Read more about this project in my blog (and enjoy some images too).
+Read more about this project in my blog (and enjoy some additional images too).